Fju/TetrOut/README.md

 ## Assets

-All visual assets were hand crafted by Max Schönleben except the touch controls.
-Those are from [kenney.nl](https://kenney.nl/assets/onscreen-controls).
+Touch screen controls were created by [kenney.nl](https://kenney.nl/assets/onscreen-controls).
+The artwork for the explosion effect was created by by Luis Zuno (@ansimuz).
-Assets made by Max Schönleben ([@Zombiefleischer](https://github.com/Zombiefleischer)) are licensed under the MIT License, feel free to use them but don't forget to give proper credit (...card, just kidding).
+All other assets were made by Max Schönleben ([@Zombiefleischer](https://github.com/Zombiefleischer)) and are licensed under the MIT License, feel free to use them but don't forget to give proper credit (...card, just kidding).
 A text file is located in the `assets/` directory.

 ## Contributors